 Kia EV9 vs large electric SUVs

-Like the Hyundai Ioniq 9, the Kia EV9 focuses more on comfort and family usability, though lacks the towing and off-road credentials of Toyota SUVs such as the LandCruiser.
+Like the Hyundai Ioniq 9, the Kia EV9 focuses more on comfort and family usability, though it lacks the towing and off-road credentials of Toyota SUVs such as the LandCruiser.

 Who the Kia EV9 is for